Huge-Pufo/VOCAB-repository/README.md

 The CS50 AI Duck was used to write the majority of CSS styling.

-The CS50 AI Duck was not used in writing any Javascript code, only provided some logic and base syntax for writing.
+The CS50 AI Duck was not used in writing any Javascript code, only provided some logic and syntax for writing.

 Functionalities include: The logic/idea of using a second dictionary to search for a matching key in the riddle dictionary.
 Some event listener functions.